 To bring the Council Tax Reduction Scheme in line with the national changes:

 - Removing the Family Premium for all new working age applicants

 - Reducing backdating for new claims to 1 month

-- Introducing a minimum income floor for the self-employed after a 12 month start up period
+- Introducing a Minimum Income Floor (MIF) for the self-employed after a 12 month start up period.

 - Reducing the period a person can be absent from Great Britain and still receive Council Tax Reduction to 4 weeks